Robert-Cunningham/CodeAbility/README.md

 ## User Guide
-If the program parse what you say straight into code, it will insert it into your file.
+If the program parses what you say straight into code, it will insert it into your file.
 Otherwise, there are specific voice commands that you can use for various operations.
-The program uses the NATO phonetic alphabet to say single letters, as not to confuse the speech to text algorithm.
+The program uses the NATO phonetic alphabet to say single letters, so as not to confuse the speech to text algorithm.

-The specific commands are split into the following catagories:
+The specific commands are split into the following categories:

  - `Create [item]`: Creates an item such as a for loop, if statement etc
 	 - When creating an item, use the word "next" to jump to the next field